Human Spaceflights

 Flight

-STS-89 marked the 8th MIR docking mission.
-Following a two day solo flight the Endeavour docked with the MIR space station on January 24, 1998.
-Common scientific work of 4d 20h 43m (January 24, - January 29, 1998) with the 24th MIR resident crew followed.
-The Endeavour brought supplies and equipment to the MIR (i.e. two computers, a cooling system and a compressor).
+Common scientific work of 4d 20h 43m (January 24, - January 29, 1998) with the 24th Mir resident crew followed.
+During the mission, more than 3,175 kilograms (7,000 lb) of experiments, supplies and hardware were transferred between the two spacecraft.
+The Endeavour brought supplies and equipment to the Mir (i.e. two computers, a cooling system and a compressor).

 SPACEHAB Payloads included the Advanced X-Ray Detector (ADV XDT), the Advanced Commercial Generic Bioprocessing Apparatus (ADV CGBA), the EORF, Mechanics of Granular Materials (MGM) Experiment, Intra-Vehicular Radiation Environment Measurements by the Real-Time Radiation Monitor (RME-1312), Space Acceleration Measurement System (SAMS), VOA and the Volatile Removal Assembly prototype for the ISS Water Recovery System.